Written by:

 Antibody Discovery Platform

 Antibody discovery involves a combination of in vivo and in vitro antibody generation technology.
 Traditional routes for antibody discovery include: hybridoma generation, B cell sequencing, and display technologies such as phage, bacterial, yeast, or mammalian.
 Emerging technologies provide additional routes for therapeutic antibody discovery, including de novo polyclonal antibody (pAb) sequencing.
 Each of these discovery methods have their advantages and disadvantages for therapeutic antibody discovery, summarized in Table 1.
-To learn more about antibody discovery, refer to our article: Technologies for Antibody Discovery and Generation.
+To learn more about antibody discovery, refer to our article: Antibody Discovery Platforms.

 Table 1: Key advantages and disadvantages of antibody generation technologies for antibody therapeutic discovery.